On the physical process first law for dynamical black holes: Abstract

 \section{Abstract}

 Physical process version of the first law of black hole mechanics relates the change in entropy of a perturbed Killing horizon, between two asymptotic cross sections, to the matter flow into the horizon.
-In dynamical situations, for two intermediate cross sections of the horizon, it follows that the change of entropy inherits additional contributions.
-We show that these additional terms essentially coincide with the membrane energy associated with the horizon fluid.
-Using this interpretation, we write down a physical process first law for entropy change between two arbitrary non stationary cross sections of the horizon.
-Moreover, the above result goes beyond general relativity and holds for Lanczos-Lovelock gravity as well.
+Here, we study the mathematical structure of the physical process first law for a general diffeomorphism invariant theory of gravity.
+We analyze the effect of ambiguities in the Wald's definition of entropy on the physical process first law.
+We show that for linearized perturbations, the integrated version of the physical process law, which determines the change of entropy between two asymptotic cross-sections, is independent of these ambiguities.
+In case of entropy change between two intermediate cross sections of the horizon, we show that it inherits additional contributions, which coincide with the membrane energy associated with the horizon fluid.
+Using this interpretation, we write down a physical process first law for entropy change between two arbitrary non-stationary cross sections of the horizon for both general relativity and Lanczos-Lovelock gravity.